How Our Christian Rehab For Men is Different

 - Legal Trouble?

-We do accept individuals who have been in trouble with the law or are in jail.
-Courts have allowed addicts time here in lieu of jail, because they know how effective our program can be to completely change hearts and lives.
+Our Christian rehab center accepts individuals who have been in trouble with the law or are in jail.
+Courts have allowed addicts time here in lieu of jail because they know how effective our program can be to completely change hearts and lives.

 - Personal Growth

-We help the addict sprout new leafs and grow a new life, free of addiction and the pain that led them to their addiction.
+Our Christian counselors help the addict sprout new leaves and grow a new life, free of addiction and the pain that led them to their addiction.
 We are all about planting the seeds of new life and helping the individual grow into a new creature in Christ.

 - Vocationally Focused

-We teach humility, care, trustworthiness and the traits of a good worker.
+At our Teen Challenge Fort Myers rehab for men, we teach humility, care, trustworthiness, and the traits of a good worker.
 We help the former addict find a new vocation and rebuild their future.
 Having a strong future plan keeps the individual excited about life and self-supporting.